The Safety of Barbell Resistance Training for Adult Powerlifters with Scoliosis

 Having scoliosis does not mean you are disabled, will have pain, something is wrong with you, or that you shouldn’t do particular activities.
 People with scoliosis have anywhere from mild to significant asymmetries, pain or no pain, movement limitations, or no limitations, and some people are not even aware that they have scoliosis.
 In all cases, it’s possible to safely barbell train and lift heavy weights to be strong or also participate in competitive powerlifting.

 What we're saying might be confusing, especially if doctors and other medical professionals have told you that it’s not safe to lift heavy with scoliosis.
 But as we mentioned before, most medical professionals don’t lift weights, and if they do, they don’t lift heavy or understand proper program progression and technique.
 They often hear about the barbell squat, bench press, deadlift, overhead press, and powerlifting when someone walks into their office injured, so it’s not surprising they feel this way if they are uninformed and only see “injured” lifters.
 We’re here to tell you that barbell strength training and powerlifting aren’t dangerous and can improve your symptoms and decrease your pain if implemented correctly.
+You can also read our free guide about healthy barbell training here.

 Let’s look at two highly successful powerlifters with significant Juvenile Scoliosis.
 Heather Connor and Lamar Gant are two very well known powerlifters who hold, or held, world records.
 Neither of their powerlifting careers has been limited by their moderate to severe scoliosis diagnosis.
 They do not have a higher rate of experienced injuries than people without the diagnosis.